Prove to an Auditor That Your Agents Are Under Control

 | EU AI Act Art.
 9 (high-risk systems) | Risk management system throughout lifecycle | Hierarchical budgets bound cost and action risk per scope |

 | EU AI Act Art.
-12 (high-risk systems) | Automatic logging for traceability | Every reservation/commit/event is a structured audit record |
+12 (high-risk systems) | Automatic logging for traceability | Cycles contributes runtime enforcement records: reservations, commits, denials, events, scope, timestamp, and status |

 | EU AI Act Art.
-14 (high-risk systems) | Human oversight with stop mechanism | Budget exhaustion stops execution; DENY triggers graceful degradation |
+14 (high-risk systems) | Human oversight / intervention mechanisms | Budget exhaustion produces a DENY that stops execution before the action runs — one runtime control point in a broader oversight design |

 | NIST AI RMF — Map | Identify context and risk surfaces | Scope hierarchy + RISK_POINTS classify tool-level blast radius |